sebastienh/textually.net/content/en/documentation/common/filesOutlineView.md

 # Files Outline View

 A _Files Outline View_ is a specific view of the files in a document.
 It's an outline view which contains user selected items and expanded ones.
 A specific navigation history is also associated with each _Files Outline View_.
-Each _Files Outline View_ is associated with a corresponding [_Editors Pane_](#editorsPanel) which shows the selected text files computed based on the _Files Outline View_'s user selected items.
+Each _Files Outline View_ is also associated with a corresponding [_Editors Panel_](#editorsPanel) which shows the selected text files computed based on the _Files Outline View_'s user selected items.

+## Select the _Files Outline View_

+If the Navigator is not opened, click on the [left sidebar button](#sidebarButtons).

+To select the _Files Outline View_:

+- from the [Navigator Title Bar](#navigatorTitleBar)'s [_navigator tool selector button_](#navigatorToolSelectorButton): click on the `Files` popup menu item.

 ## Items types